 Wait for the stove to cool down completely before removing the screws or brackets holding the baffle.
 Inspect the baffle for damage or wear, and clean it with a stiff brush or scraper if necessary.

-To prevent smoke from coming out of your wood burner or multi-fuel stove, it’s crucial to ensure that your stove is installed correctly and maintained.
+To prevent the emission of smoke from your wood burner or multi-fuel stove, it is crucial to prioritize the correct installation and regular maintenance of your stove.

-Make sure that the chimney is clean and free of any blockages and that the air passages within the wood burning stoves are clear.
+Ensure that the chimney is clean and free of blockages and that the air passages within the wood-burning stoves are clear.

 You can also try using seasoned firewood, which burns more cleanly and produces less smoke.